Summer at Camp Orkila

 Most Teen Expedition campers stay in the Tracy Strong Village at Camp Orkila in open-air cabins sleeping 10 to 12 campers and 2 staff.

+Cabins are non-gendered.
+Campers change in the bath house at Tracy Strong Village.
 All cabins have a locked storage area for campers and staff when they are not at camp.
 Each cabin has wooden bunks with foam mattresses.
 Bunks are two high.

 When groups are in the field they stay in organized city, state, federal and private campgrounds.
 Groups sleep under tarps, which they set up.
 Staff sleep in a separate tarp from campers.
 There are no tents in teen programs.